upenn-libraries/circleci_orb_docker_publish/README.md

 # Docker Publish Orb for CircleCI

 A [CircleCI Orb](https://circleci.com/docs/2.0/orb-intro/) used to build and publish Docker images.
+Based on the official [Docker Publish Orb](https://circleci.com/orbs/registry/orb/circleci/docker-publish); images are also labeled with build metadata and tagged with Git commit hashes.